overwolf/overwolf.github.io/docs/topics/submit-a-new-version.md

 ### 2. Login to the developers console

-Once you have a valid OPK with the new version To get the update cycle started, upload the new version to [OW developers console](https://console.overwolf.com/).
+Once you have a valid OPK with the latest version To get the update cycle started, upload the new version to [OW developers console](https://console.overwolf.com/).

 ![welcome-screen](../assets/dev-console/welcome-screen.png)